 Head To The Fifa Museum

 Switzerland is home to many large sporting organisations.
-As a result, in Lausanne you will find the Olympic museum, and in Zurich the FIFA World Football museum.
-Inside there is a quite significant collection of unique football memorabilia along with lots of interactive media exhibits and best of all, a giant pinball machine where you can test your balls skills.
+As a result, in Lausanne, you will find the Olympic museum, and in Zurich the FIFA World Football Museum.
+Inside there is a quite significant collection of unique football memorabilia along with lots of interactive media exhibits and best of all, a giant pinball machine where you can test your ball skills.
 So, if you are interested in the crazy world of football, this is definitely worth a spot on your itinerary.